Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Scheme for entanglement generation

 where $\mathds{1}$ denotes the identity operator.
 Depending on the interaction, the effective Hamiltonian $\Bar{H}$ may entangle the first two spins to some degree.
 For example, one can prove that if we consider the XY chain with constant coupling strengths ($\zeta_{j1} = \zeta_{j2}=1$ for convenience, $\zeta_{j3}=0$), the first two spins become perfectly entangled if the spin is left to evolve under $\Bar{H}$ for a certain duration.
 We label this duration $\tau_1$.
 We then make a change.
 We now set the integers for the second and third spins in the chain equal while keeping the integers of neighboring sites different for all other neighboring spins in the chain.
 Following our previous reasoning, it is clear that now the second and third spins interact, while the remaining spins are non-interacting.
 The effective Hamiltonian is now

 The idea is to now allow the spin chain to evolve under this effective Hamiltonian until the first and the third spins are perfectly entangled.
-The time required for this interaction is labelled $\tau_2$.
+The time required for this interaction is labeled $\tau_2$.
 This process can be continued until the first spin is perfectly entangled with any spin that we wish to entangle it with.

 Let us now demonstrate this scheme of generating entanglement in detail for the XY spin chain with $N$ sites.
+We set $\zeta_{j1} = \zeta_{j2} = 1$ and $\zeta_{j3} = 0$ in Eq.~\eqref{eq:H0}.
 We begin by setting the initial state of the system as

-As explained previously, we use the effective interactions between neighboring spins.
-The effective Hamiltonian that describes the interaction between two neighboring spins $i$ and $i + 1$ for the XY spin chain (we take $\zeta_{j1} = \zeta_{j2} = 1$) is
+We define the states $\ket{0}$ and $\ket{1}$ as the eigenstates of $\sigma_z$ with eigenvalues $+1$ and $-1$ respectively.
+The effective Hamiltonian that describes the interaction between two neighboring spins $i$ and $i + 1$ under the action of the same control fields applied to the two spins is [see Eqs.~\eqref{eff1} and \eqref{eff2}]